EvansSnave/react-capstone-project/README.md

 4. Push to the branch: `git push origin feature-new-feature`.

 5. Open a pull request detailing your changes.

-Let's work together to provide valuable air quality information to the people of Chile!

 Also issues, and feature requests are welcome!